sjcqs/convention-plugins-android/docs/6-references.md

 # Improve your multi-module app build configuration with convention plugins
 ## References

 Those references should not be blindly followed.
-Most of them are from people working in large companies with multiples people working on a single app and even people dedicated to build configuration and DX.
+Some of them are from people working in large companies with multiples people working on a single app and even people dedicated to build configuration.

 Take what you need, depending on the scale of your app and your team. ~~Don't be a fanboy.~~